-7.3 Certain well used and treasured areas, through which foot or bridle paths pass, are privately owned and there is an aspiration that at least some of them become designated open spaces.
+7.3 Certain well used and treasured areas, through which foot or bridle paths pass, are privately owned and there is an aspiration that at least some of them become locally designated green spaces.

 Work with relevant landowners to develop the future management and protection of Green or Open Spaces identified considering support for local ecosystems and biodiversity.